 I will be "hand stripping" this table, being sure to do this job using proper precautions.
-Strip in a well ventilated area, using chemical resistant gloves and a good respirator.
+Strip in a well ventilated area, using chemical resistant gloves and a good respirator that can be purchased here through Amazon.
 A long sleeve shirt and long pants are always a good choice, even on hot days.
 Also, be sure to wear protective eye wear to guard against splashing stripper or solvent in your eyes.

 With a bristle brush, liberally spread the stripper over one half of the table.
 A good paste stripper to use is this one here I've linked too, and it's cheaper buying on Amazon than driving to the local box store.
-It comes in a red can and can be purchased at many home improvement stores.
+It comes in a blue and red can and can't be purchased at my local home improvement stores so I order it using my free prime shipping.
+It takes a few days longer though, so plan that into your project.
 That is the product I will be using in this episode.
 Don't be stingy when applying the stripper....lay it on thick!!

 Here is something you need to know about paint stripper that very few people realize (including the "experts" online or at the hardware store), and it will save you hours of frustration and a lot of money.